A History of EuropeChapter 5: DECLINE AND FALL, PART I180 to 476(All dates are A.D. from now on)

 Constantine's choice for a new capital was a brilliant one.
 By placing it on the main crossing point between Europe and the Middle East, he gave the government a commanding position over the trade of both.
 Moreover, since it was on a peninsula, defenses were superb: the navy could protect it on three sides, while the most massive set of walls the Western world had seen were on the fourth side (three walls in all), making the city so impregnable that it resisted onslaughts for a thousand years.
 Thus the West was saved from many invasions, particularly Islamic ones, for the whole Middle Ages.(14) It was also from Constantinople that the two last great Roman legal codes were produced, by Theodosius II in 438 and by Justinian between 529 and 534.
 These summaries of laws, decrees, and precedents, some dating back to the days of the Republic, were the Empire's last great achievement, which petty kings in the West would imitate for centuries to come.
 Despite Constantine's preference for the east, he knew that calling his state "Roman" looked rather odd if the city of Rome was no longer an important part of it.
 Therefore he started some building projects in Rome as well, to make up for a generation of neglect since Diocletian took over.
 In January 326, he headed west, thinking that Rome would be the most appropriate place to celebrate the twenty-year anniversary of the beginning of his reign.
 Tragedy struck, however, before he got there.
 In May he executed his eldest son, Crispus, and then in June he suffocated his wife Fausta in a hot bath.
 Why this happened was never made clear; the most popular story was that Constantine had discovered an illicit love affair between Crispus and Fausta.
 A more complicated, but more logical theory, holds that Fausta wanted one of her own sons, not Crispus, to become the next emperor, so she accused Crispus of attempted rape, a crime punishable by death; Constantine then felt compelled to execute Fausta, too, when he found out she had framed Crispus.
 Finally, some historians believe that Constantine got jealous, because Crispus proved to be a fine governor and military leader when Constantine put him in charge of Gaul, and he feared that his son was becoming more popular than he was.
 Whatever his motive, Constantine was in a sour mood after that.
 He only stayed in Rome long enough to dedicate a new church, St. Peter's Basilica (see below), and then hurried east, never to show himself in the western half of the Empire again.

 As the Church converted Constantine, so Constantine also transformed the Church.
 The Christianity taught by Jesus was a prophetic faith; three hundred years later it had become a priestly one.
 Jesus did not tell his followers they needed priests, altars, or temples, but now all three of those elements overshadowed everything else.
 Though Constantine did not persecute pagans, his big subsidies made it clear whose side he was on.
 Constantine became the Church's prime defender, in ways the Bible had never promoted.
 His actions discouraged those who followed any other faith, and disagreement with the government on matters of doctrine became grounds for treason; the state now used the same brute force to promote Christianity that had once been used to promote paganism.
 As Christianity came out into the open, so did some critical controversies among the believers.
 In the third century theologians like Paul of Samosata and Sabellus taught that Jesus was a good man so filled with the Holy Spirit that he turned into God; this point of view, called Sabellianism, saw the unity of God as so important that they probably did not believe God could be in Heaven while Jesus walked on Earth.
 A different view was proposed in Constantine's time by Arius, a brilliant clergyman from Alexandria.
 Arius thought that Jesus could not really be the son of God; instead he was a person God had created at the beginning of time to save men.
 Alexander, the bishop of Alexandria, excommunicated Arius, and Alexander's successor, Athanasius, argued strongly that Jesus must be the son of God, for if He isn't, His death cannot save us from our sins.
 That should have ended the matter, but enough of the clergy agreed with Arius that Constantine felt the need to intervene.
 The result was the first great ecumenical (universal) council of bishops, held at Nicaea in 325; more than 250 bishops attended.
 Constantine had not yet been baptized, and probably had only a superficial knowledge of what they were discussing, but he presided over the meeting anyway, though most of the speeches must have gone over his head.
 The view of the moderate (Trinitarian) faction was put down in writing, as the famous Nicene Creed, and Arianism and Sabellianism were condemned as heresies.
 Only Arius and two supporters refused to sign the creed.
-Since Constantine wanted unity most of all, the council must have looked like a big success to him.(15) Between 325 and 348 a brave bishop named Ulfilas, a barbarian raised in Constantinople, traveled to the Visigoths and introduced them to Christianity.
-By combining Greek and Roman letters with Scandinavian runes, Ulfilas invented a Gothic alphabet, and wrote the Bible in it for his converts, though he prudently omitted the books of 1 & 2 Kings because he felt that would encourage the tribesmen to continue their warlike ways.
-His teaching later spread to the Ostrogoths, Vandals and Burgundians, and there lay a major tragedy.
-Ulfilas was a follower of Arianism, because he had become a Christian during the years when Arianism was most popular; that made the Germans he converted heretics.
-When the Germans began to take over Roman territory, their Arianism became the creed of a proud and very successful minority, who feared absorption into the mass of Catholics they had subjugated.
-This attempt to exist as a distinct and superior class was shortsighted, for it continually reminded their subjects that a handful of foreigners ruled them.
-It is no coincidence that the most successful of the German tribes were either those who adopted the faith of the empire's Catholic majority (the Franks), or avoided Christianity until Arianism was gone (the Anglo-Saxons).
-Judaism converted some Arab and Berber tribes during this period, but the only faith which advanced at a rate comparable to that of Christianity was Manicheism, a "new & improved" version of Zoroastrianism taught by the third-century Persian prophet Mani.
-Manicheism accepted Zoroaster's thesis that life is a struggle between a good and an evil god, but added to it advanced personal ethics that resembled those of Christianity.
-In spite of repression, it spread rapidly in Persia, and it flourished in the Roman Empire until it seemed to challenge the Church in the fifth century; that caused the emperors to turn their machinery of persecution against it as well.
-Besides Armenia and the Roman Empire, the only Christian states were Abyssinia and Nubia.
-They were converted in the fifth and sixth centuries respectively, but lost what little contact they had with the rest of Christendom when the Moslems conquered Egypt in 641.
+Since Constantine wanted unity most of all, the council must have looked like a big success to him.(15)

 The standard Roman design for a large building was the basilica, a three-part hall with a two-story main section (nave) and a single-story hall flanking it on each side.
 Halls of this type were ideal places for church congregations, so they built hundreds of them in the fourth and fifth centuries.
 Basilicas normally had a wooden roof.
 Concrete ceilings were possible, but this meant building an expensive support structure in the form of massive walls and buttresses.
 When Constantine decided to build a basilica over the grave of the Apostle Peter he made it big but kept the cost in mind by opting for a wooden roof; he also saved money by using columns from abandoned pagan temples.
 St. Peter's Basilica gave Rome a Christian building on a scale to match the masterpieces of classical antiquity, and despite Constantine's cost-cutting measures it outlasted most of its rivals.
 It was only in 1506--by which time the south wall was leaning about 5 feet over from a vertical angle--that the demolition team came in and began working on the present-day St. Peter's Cathedral.

-![]() Though the imperial government had moved out, one important official remained faithful to Rome: its bishop.
+Though the imperial government had moved out, one important official remained faithful to Rome: its bishop.
 He was undisputed head of at least half the Christian Church and his seniority over the four patriarchs of the East was admitted at least in ceremony.
 So Rome remained a spiritual capital, if not a secular one, because of his presence.
 The temples of the old gods were deserted as tourists thronged to St. Peter's and to the Lateran Palace, the bishop's official residence.
 Rome was changing from a classical to a medieval city.
 Other changes were apparent in the types of people who appeared.
 Counts and dukes, bishops and monks make the last chapters of Roman history read like a medieval chronicle.
 Serfs tilled the land, mounted knights rode to the battlefield.
 Nearly every man went into the same profession as his father.
-The slide to feudalism began at least a century before the Western Roman Empire fell.
+The slide to feudalism began more than a century before the Western Roman Empire fell.

 Church leaders like Athanasius thought better of the Arian Constantius when confronted by "Julian the Apostate."
 After attending the funeral of Constantius, where he even shed some tears for his late enemy, Julian never set foot in a church again.
 Now that his position was secure, Julian renounced the Christianity his family had forced on him, declaring he was really a pagan.
 To Julian, the Empire was sick, Christian values like forgiveness had sapped its strength, and he had been entrusted with a divine mission, to bring back the old-time paganism.
 However, unlike previous pagan emperors, he did not directly persecute Christians; recent history had shown that making martyrs caused the Church to grow, not shrink.
 Instead, he called back those Christians who had been exiled, leveling the playing field between Arian and Trinitarian; he figured that he would not have to kill any enemies, if he could get his enemies to kill each other.
 Or, better yet, he might convert his enemies, by showing them the foolishness of their ways.
 What Julian mainly did was discriminate in favor of anyone who opposed Christianity.(17) He took away the privileges of the Church, ordered it to give back the land it had taken from pagans, removed Christians from military and civil posts, and forbade Christians from teaching literature.
 But nothing he did could revive the ancient beliefs.
 His synthetic neo-Platonism, which combined the organization of the Church with pagan traditions, was a state-sponsored cult with no real following.
 As a high priest in his order, Julian personally took part in many services, kindling the altar fire, wielding the knife and looking for omens in the entrails of slaughtered birds.
 A letter to Arsacius, his high priest in Galatia, shows he also intended to compete with Christian charity: